mattermost/docs/source/install/install-kubernetes-mattermost.rst

 There are more advanced fields documented `here <https://raw.githubusercontent.com/mattermost/mattermost-operator/master/docs/examples/full.yaml>`__.

-**4. Apply your installation manifest file**
+**4. Apply the Installation Manifest File**

-To deploy your installation, apply it with:
+To initiate deployment, apply the file, specifying the correct path, using:

 .. code-block:: sh

   $ kubectl create ns mattermost
   $ kubectl apply -n mattermost -f /path/to/mattermost-installation.yaml

-Make sure to replace ``/path/to/mattermost-installation.yaml`` with the correct path.
+The deployment process can be monitored in the Kubernetes user interface.

 **4. Configure DNS and Use Mattermost**

-After waiting 3-5 minutes for your deployment to complete, run the following to get the hostname or IP address to access Mattermost at:
+When the deployment is complete, obtain the hostname or IP address of your Mattermost deployment using the following command:

 .. code-block:: sh

   $ kubectl -n mattermost get ingress

-This will give you either a hostname or IP address under the ``ADDRESS`` column.
-Copy that address.
+Copy the resulting hostname or IP address from the ``ADDRESS`` column, open your browser, and connect to Mattermost.

 Use your domain registration service to create a canonical name or IP address record for the ``ingressName`` in your manifest, pointing to the address you just copied.
 For example, on AWS you would do this within a hosted zone in Route53.

-Go to your ``ingressName`` URL in your browser and use Mattermost.
+Navigate to the ``ingressName`` URL in your browser and use Mattermost.